 In Oracle, VARCHAR is reserved to redefine in the future to distinguish empty and NULL string.
 On another end, in VARCHAR2, NULL and an empty string are considered as same.
 Apart from this, both string data types behave the same.

 As VARCHAR is preserved for the future and can be redefined, it is not advisable to use VARCHAR.
 If your projects rely on an empty string and NULL string being the same, VARCHAR2 is most suitable.

 CHAR vs VARCHAR | Which data type to use in SQL database table?

-As we find the difference between two, it is easy to decide which data types to use while creating SQL database table.
+As we find the difference between the two, it is easy to decide which data types to use while creating a SQL database table.

-The only difference between two is storage space.
+The only difference between the two is the storage space.

 When to use CHAR?

 - If you know, your data in the table column is going to be fixed length, such as roll number, it is preferable to use a CHAR variable.